LivePersonInc/developer-center/pages/documents/consumer experience/javascript-chat/demo-app.md

 ####  Prerequisites for authentication flow

 - In our Sample App project there is an example of using [Auth0](https://auth0.com/) with liveEngage authenticated visitors flow.
-- Inside script.js you will find two parameters: AUTH0_CLIENT_ID, AUTH0_DOMAIN fill them with your own data.
+- Inside script.js you will find two parameters: AUTH0_CLIENT_ID, AUTH0_DOMAIN, fill them with your own data.
-- Fill the correct data in the [Data Sources](/guides-authentication-configuration.html){:target="_blank"} section on liveEngage;
+- Fill the correct data in the [Data Sources](/guides-authentication-configuration.html){:target="_blank"} section on LiveEngage;